 Lanese first came to CWRU in 1990 when she was named the head women's cross country coach and assistant track & field coach.
 She left the university briefly in 1993 to pursue a position in sports medicine, but she quickly returned to the coaching ranks as women’s cross country and track & field head coach at Cleveland State University from 1994-96.
 Lanese moved on to serve in the same capacity at John Carroll University from 1996-2001.

-In addition to coaching, Lanese is a member of the Behavior Health Committee and Women’s Leadership Council at the university level.
-She currently serves as President on a national level for the USTFCCCA for Division III Cross Country, and she has held the positions of President of the Ohio Track and Cross Country Coaches and Vice President of the USTFCCCA.
-Lanese, a 2010 graduate of the NCAA Women’s Coaches Academy, also attended the USTFCCCA Women's Coaching Summit held in San Antonio, Texas in December of 2011.
+In addition to coaching, Lanese has served as a member of the Behavior Health Committee and has served on the Women’s Leadership Council at the university level.
+She also served as the President on a national level for the USTFCCCA for Division III Cross Country and is active in speaking on mental training tools for athletes and coaches.
+She has held the positions of President of the Ohio Track and Cross Country Coaches and Vice President of the USTFCCCA.
+Lanese, a 2010 graduate of the NCAA Women’s Coaches Academy, also attends the USTFCCCA Women's Coaching Summits yearly.

 A graduate of Ohio University, Lanese was a scholarship athlete who competed in middle-distance and distance events.
 She was a member of a Bobcat track team that won two consecutive Mid-American Conference Championships (1983-84) and the All-Ohio Cross Country Championship in 1982.
 Individually, Lanese finished 11th and 14th, respectively, at the MAC Championship and was a member of the record-setting 3,200-meter relay and distance medley relay teams.
 During her senior year, Lanese was named captain of both the track and cross country teams.
-She was voted the team's most improved runner in 1985 and also set an indoor record in the 1,500-meter run.
+She was voted the team's most improved runner in 1985 and also set a Bobcat indoor record in the 1,500-meter run that still stands today.

 Lanese received her Bachelor of Science in Foods and Nutrition from Ohio University and both her certification in athletic training and her graduate studies in exercise science from Cleveland State.

-Lanese resides in Cleveland Heights and has two children, Evan and Kasey.
-Evan is a student at CWRU.
+Lanese resides in Shaker Heights and has two children, Evan and Kasey.
+Evan is a graduate of CWRU.